tanzimtaher/Modeling-Covid-19-Cumulative-Case-Growth-in-Bangladesh-with-Logistic-Regression/README.md

 # Prologue

 For this project we will use the logistic regression function to model the growth of confirmed Covid-19 case population growth in Bangladesh.
-Although the logistic regression function is commonly used in classification problems, we will be examining how it fares as a regression tool this time.
+The logistic regression function is commonly used in classification problems, and in this project we will be examining how it fares as a regression tool.
 Both cumulative case counts over time and logistic regression curves have a sigmoid shape and we shall try to fit a theoretically predicted curve over the actual cumulative case counts over time to reach certain conclusions about the case count growth, such as the time of peak daily new cases and the total cases that may be reached during this outbreak.

 # Import the necessary modules